 - Journal article: Autistic women breaking the silence on menopause

-- Meg Matthews’ website with her personal story and toolkits
+- Meg Matthews’ website includes her personal menopause story as well as interesting articles and toolkits.

-The below is advice taken from the full Menopause in the Workplace report, which you can read by clicking here.
+The below is advice taken from our full Menopause in the Workplace report.

-- Reach out for help from your GP or from a specialist Menopause Advisor or peer group
+- Reach out for help from your GP, and/or from a specialist Menopause Advisor or peer support group – you can find one using our resources above.

 - Give yourself a break – and regularly!